HarvardPL/datalog-synth-smt-asp-artifact/README.md

 # From SMT to ASP: Solver-Based Approaches to Solving Datalog Synthesis-as-Rule-Selection Problems

-Welcome to the artifact for POPL'23 artifact #7!
+Welcome to POPL'23 artifact #7!

 This document is divided into the following sections: